Homemade Crockpot Apple Butter – Great Christmas Gifts

-Homemade Apple Butter is one of my new favorite things to make.
+Homemade crockpot apple butter is one of my new favorite things to make.
 This is so easy and yummy, not to mention how it makes your house smell.
 My sister just made some this weekend and it prompted me to repost the recipe.
 I also have 24 jars in my pantry that are waiting to be filled!

 Homemade Crockpot Apple Butter